deislabs/bindle/docs/invoice-spec.md

 ## Top-level Fields

 - `bindleVersion` is required, and should be `v1.0.0` for this version of the specification.
+- `yanked` is a boolean field that indicates whether a Bindle has been yanked.
+This field appears outside of the `bindle` because it is mutable, though it can only be toggled on.
+Once set to true, a Bindle MUST NOT be un-yanked.
+A yanked bundle should never be served in an index or search, but MAY be accessed directly.

 ## `bindle` Fields